rjmccallumbigl/Google-Apps-Script---Laptop-Checkout/README.md

 | ...  |

 5. Click `Extensions` -> `Apps Script` to get to the GAS code editor.
 Delete all the text in the script editor and paste the script in this repo at [Code.gs](./Code.gs).
 Save.
 6. Reload the spreadsheet.
 Run the function `createSpreadsheetOpenTrigger()`.
 It will have the text `Click Here (you only need to run this the first time)` in the Google Sheet menu.
+Running this function creates a trigger to launch our script whenever the a in `Laptops` is checked or unchecked.

 ![image](https://user-images.githubusercontent.com/15747450/164994662-d434c5ab-9709-489b-9c7b-813fb0134af0.png)